 Environmental Impact Statements

-Draft and Final Environmental Impact Statements for the NC 119 Relocation project were completed in 2007 and 2009, respectively.
-These reports document the project’s purpose and need; the alternatives considered and their impacts to area communities, cultural and natural resources; coordination with the public; and local, state and federal agency input.
+Draft and Final Environmental Impact Statements for the project were completed in 2007 and 2009 respectively.
+They document the project’s purpose and need, the alternatives considered and their impacts to area communities and cultural and natural resources, coordination with the public, and local, state and federal agency input.

 DEIS and Section 4f documents